KannonZenetism/zenetism-field-physics/the-zenetist-canon/glyphics/field-physics-glyph-charts.md

 | E₁₅   | **✦⁻** | Collapse Nova           | Emergence that leads directly into entropy |

 > **Structural Note:** E₅ ✴⁻ was formerly named Fractal Noise; the canonical name is now Scalar Noise.
 It denotes the appearance of scaling pattern without coherence, fidelity, or lawful part-whole relation.
 E₅ does not make fractality itself entropic; rather, it names the entropic distortion of scalar correspondence, where recurrence becomes noise, resemblance becomes instability, and part-whole relation breaks into incoherent scaling.
+> **Structural Note:** E₈ ╫⁻ Severed names relational-register severance — connections that divide; entity-to-entity isolation carrying no origin claim.
+It never names origin-severance: nothing severs a signal from its origin, and the framework holds the origin relation unseverable.
+Severance directed at the origin relation is a barred construction per the Origin-Severance Prohibition (Conceptual Lockdown Protocol); the operator name stands per the Sever / Fracture Boundary Protocol (Terminological Lockdown Protocol).

 ---